About the Journal

 Our papers are carefully reviewed by anonymous referees who give generously of their time and their expertise.
 We gratefully acknowledge their essential contributions.

-The main web site of the Journal is hosted by the Research School of Computer Science at the Australian National University, and was previously hosted by the Department of Mathematics at the University of Pennsylvania.
+The web site of the Journal is hosted by the School of Computing at the Australian National University, and was previously hosted by the Department of Mathematics at the University of Pennsylvania.
 We thank both these institutions for generously supplying disk space, server capacity, and valuable technical advice.

 The Electronic Journal of Combinatorics (E-JC) was founded in 1994 by Herbert Wilf of the University of Pennsylvania and Neil Calkin of the Georgia Institute of Technology.
 E-JC was one of the first journals to be delivered by the World Wide Web, one of the first totally free mathematics journals, and one of the first journals to leave copyright with authors.